utdata/icj-class/static-apps/static-02-templates.md

   <a class="dropdown-item" href="2018-10-20.html">Oct.
 20</a>
 ```

-Now, if you look at your index in your browser, you'll see that these links have been updated.
+Now, if you look at your index in your browser, you'll see that these navigation links have been updated.
 Again, we'll create the new pages later.

 ## The jumbotron